 12. Winstons Coffee

 When speaking of dog-friendly cafes, you can’t miss the famous Winstons Coffee.
-Tucked away in the quiet streets of Sai Ying Pun, find Winston’s coffee just around the corner from the SYP MTR station.
-The Australian style coffee spot is a great place to stop, rest and relax with your pup.
-Find sausage rolls, croissants, hot cross buns, cake, muffins, sandwiches and even beer.
+Tucked away in the quiet streets of Sai Ying Pun and K Town, the Australian style coffee shop is a great place to stop, rest, and relax with your pup.
+Find sausage rolls, croissants, hot cross buns, cake, muffins, sandwiches, and even beer.

 13. Homei Cafe

 If you’re looking for quaint little dog-friendly cafes in Hong Kong, Homei is your pick.
-Hidden in the quiet streets of Sheung Wan, you can sit outside with your pet and enjoy a peaceful afternoon.
-The menu at Homei includes brunch, sandwiches, pasta, cheesecake, muffins, coffee, and tea, and don’t miss the homemade cakes – divine!
+Hidden in the quaint streets of Sheung Wan, you can sit outside with your pet and enjoy a peaceful afternoon.
+The menu at Homei includes brunch, sandwiches, pasta, cheesecake, muffins, coffee, and tea, and don’t miss the homemade cakes, which are simply divine.

 Homei, 30 Tai Ping Shan Street, Tai Ping Shan, Hong Kong, p.
 9541 9691

 Opendoor Cafe + Courtyard is one of the loveliest dog-friendly cafes that serves fresh sandwiches, salads, aromatic coffee blends, superfruit smoothies, and a menu that caters to those who have specific dietary needs, from vegetarian to gluten-free to vegan.
 There’s a book exchange library, a work-study area with free WiFi, and most importantly a dog-friendly outdoor area, where there are plenty of toys for your pooch to play with.

 Opendoor Cafe + Courtyard, G/F, 120 Connaught Road West, Sai Ying Pun, Hong Kong, p.
 3460 3880